aryanaroraciccc/Masahiro_Kanta_WMAD_103_FINAL/README.md

 ## What you learned and what you struggled the most

-Kanta
+### Kanta

- I was about to lose all the commit that I made.
+I had a trouble with my understanding on git and my attitude on googling process.
 When I tried to push to remote branch, it failed with this error "! [rejected] feature/menu -> feature/menu (non-fast-forward) error: failed to push some refs to 'https://github.com/aryanaroraciccc/Masahiro_Kanta_WMAD_103_FINAL' hint: Updates were rejected because the tip of your current branch is behind hint: its remote counterpart.
 Integrate the remote changes (e.g. hint: 'git pull ...') before pushing again. hint: See the 'Note about fast-forwards' in 'git push --help' for details."

 I googled it and hit this website(https://rakeshjain-devops.medium.com/fix-to-tip-of-your-current-branch-is-behind-its-remote-counterpart-git-error-eb75f719c2d5).
 I was in a kind of rush, so I didn't really read the contents but just tried the command the website suggested.(Terrible mistake)
 <img width="822" alt="Screenshot 2023-07-21 at 12 27 41" src="https://github.com/aryanaroraciccc/Masahiro_Kanta_WMAD_103_FINAL/assets/99339182/aab6e138-3057-474d-b4ae-1e590f763e88">
 Then all of my changes has disappered.
+I was so upset.

+At the end, I googled the situation again, found this(https://stackoverflow.com/questions/5788037/recover-from-losing-uncommitted-changes-by-git-reset-hard). "git reflog show" and "git reset HEAD{n}" saved my life.

+I learned that I have to obviously be careful on my googling process.
+Also "git reflog show" and "git reset HEAD{n}".

-Masahiro
+### Masahiro

 1. Automatically changing background images and restart animation with javascript.
 2. Position and z-index property.